35% off first box + FREE gift & treats Furchild on board

 Red Poop

 • RAW – These poops can look alarming.
-If your pet is eating ingredients like beetroot, the poop will be stained a darker color.
+If your pet is eating ingredients like beetroot, the poop will be stained a darker colour.
 This is fine – don’t worry.

 Orange or Green Poops

-• RAW – Similarly, if your pet has at ingredients that are rich in green and orange colors, this can change the color of their stool.
+• RAW – Similarly, if your pet has ingredients that are rich in green and orange colours, this can change the colour of their stool.

-• HEALTH CONCERN – An orange, yellow or pale-colored poop can be associated with an issue in the liver.
-It could be the sign of a sign of liver or biliary disease or it could simply mean that your dog’s poop moved too fast through the GI tract to pick up the bile which changes the color to the normal brown you recognize.
+• HEALTH CONCERN – An orange, yellow or pale-coloured poop can be associated with an issue in the liver.
+It could be a sign of liver or biliary disease or it could simply mean that your dog’s poop moved too fast through the GI tract to pick up the bile which changes the colour to the normal brown you recognize.

 • HEALTH CONCERN – Green poop could be a sign that your dog has eaten an excessive amount of grass (this is not a health concern).
 It can also indicate a parasite, ingestion of rat bait, or other issues.
 Watch the poop to see if this continues to know whether a trip to the vet is needed